Bondly (BONDLY) One Day Volume Hits $48,194.12

 - 2G Carbon Coin (2GCC) traded up 7% against the dollar and now trades at $190.15 or 0.00957788 BTC.

-Bondly’s launch date was December 8th, 2020.
+Bondly’s genesis date was December 8th, 2020.
 Bondly’s total supply is 983,620,759 coins.
+Bondly’s official Twitter account is @BondlyFinance and its Facebook page is accessible here.
+The official message board for Bondly is bondlyfinance.medium.com.
 The official website for Bondly is www.bondly.finance.
-The official message board for Bondly is bondlyfinance.medium.com.
-Bondly’s official Twitter account is @BondlyFinance and its Facebook page is accessible here.

 It is usually not currently possible to buy alternative cryptocurrencies such as Bondly directly using U.S. dollars.
-Investors seeking to acquire Bondly should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bondly using one of the aforementioned exchanges.
+Investors seeking to trade Bondly should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bondly using one of the exchanges listed above.

 Receive News & Updates for Bondly Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bondly and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.